abrarshah-12/News_Crawler/README.md

 *   `requirements.txt`: Lists all the Python libraries used in this project.
 *   `.env`: Stores all of the configurations of the application such as api keys, and email, and database credentials.
 This should be gitignored
 *   `fonts/`: Stores the font which will be used for rendering the pdf.
-*   `vercel.json`: Contains the configuration for deploying the web app on Vercel

 ## Data Flow